Garston to St Albans walk

 - In 90 metres ignore a wooden kissing gate to your left, by a four-armed footpath sign with a cattle grid to its left.
 Then in 5 metres, go through a wooden swing gate set at right angles to a wooden fieldgate, to go down a car-wide track, soon with Munden House visible on your right-hand side.

 - In 180 metres, with a ford on your left-hand side, go over a wooden bridge with railings over the River Colne.
 On the other side, follow the path to the left, your direction 70°.
-This path is subject to flooding which may entail wading with your boots off, or climbing along the wooden fence on your right.
+This path used to be subject to flooding but in recent years it has been raised above the flood plain.

 - In 150 metres you pass River Lodge on your right-hand side and go through a wooden swing gate.
 In 10 metres , go left on a bridleway, your direction 40°.
 In 40 metres you pass by a metal fieldgate and go through a trough to continue straight on, between hedges and tree line, with open fields beyond.
 In a further 350 metres ignore a turn left to Little Munden Equestrian Livery Yard and continue straight on.

 - In 180 metres you pass under pylon cables.
-Ignore ways off and in 950 metres bear right on a new permissive bridleway, Bridleway 72, your direction 70°, initially uphill.
+Ignore ways off and in 950 metres bear right on a new permissive bridleway, Bridleway 72 (sign missing October 2021), your direction 70°, initially uphill.

-- In 250 metres, as Bridleway 72 turns sharply to the right and your way ahead swings to the left and goes downhill, you pass a private fieldgate entrance to Netherwylde Farm on your left-hand side, to continue straight on, your direction 50°.
+- In 250 metres, as Bridleway 72 turns sharply to the right and your way ahead swings to the left and goes downhill, you pass a private fieldgate entrance to Netherwylde Farm.
 In a further 125 metres you pass the main gated entrance to this farm on your left-hand side.
 In another 20 metres, by a footpath signpost, at times half-hidden in the hedge [!] turn left, your direction 320°, with a hedge and grass tennis court over to your left.
 In 60 metres go across the river on a wooden bridge with railings.
 In 10 metres [!] turn right along a potentially muddy footpath, through light woodland, heading due north.

 - Some 150 metres along this winding path go over a two-plank bridge (with wooden railings on its left-hand side).
 At the other end of this little bridge, go right, your direction 40°, following the riverbank on your right-hand side and passing under mini pylon cables in 15 metres.